Last Updated on January 18, 2026 by Denise Leo

 Canine parvovirus Type 2 (CPV-2) and variations.

-There are other non-core, optional vaccinations that you should discuss with your vet, and they take into account the dog’s lifestyle, where he lives and how high the risk of exposure really is for the dog.
+There are other non-core, optional vaccinations that you should discuss with your veterinarian, taking into account the dog’s lifestyle, where it lives, and the actual risk of exposure to the disease.
 Kennel cough is a non-core vaccination.

-Here in Australia, the kennel cough vaccination has caused issues for many Pomeranians and should only be given if your Pom is MUST spend time in a boarding kennel.
-The anticipated protection against this disease is short term, if at all effective, and must be done yearly.
+In Australia, the kennel cough vaccination has caused issues for many Pomeranians and should only be administered if your Pom must spend time in a boarding kennel.
+The anticipated protection against this disease is short-term, if effective at all, and must be administered yearly.

 Kennel Cough vaccinations are similar to the vaccination for the human flu.